OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 }
 </pre>

-As your factory of applications grows, more database space will be consumed.
-Being the database a core piece of the OutSystems platform, it’s important that you keep the development environment tidy and clean so it doesn’t slow down your team.
-Although you can always improve the processing power capacity, this usually brings an additional cost, and requires the involvement of SysAdmin profiles to perform infrastructure tasks.
+As your factory of applications grows, it consumes more resources (for example: disk space, database, etc.).
+It’s important that you keep your environments tidy and clean so it doesn’t slow down your devops performance.
+Although you can always improve the processing power and infrastructure capacity, this usually brings additional costs.

-Having an untidy development environment may result in:
+Having an untidy environments may result in:

-* Timeout errors while publishing
+* Deploy and publishing performance
-* Timeout while opening modules
-* Slow deployments
+* Slow down your teams performance
-* Overall bad performance across the environment (development and application)
+* Overall bad LifeTime and managing consoles performance, across the environments.

-In this article we will explore the different types of data that may be consuming unnecessary database space and guide you on different ways to clean it.
+This article explores the different types of operations that may be consuming unnecessary resources and guide you on different ways to clean it.
+Also, it addresses some other common issues that you should pay attention to and how to prevent these as much as possible.

-## Module Versions
+## Module versions

 Manage module versions is one of the most relevant actions as it has an impact on several tasks of the application development (open modules, adding/removing references, publish).

-Each time you publish a module, a new version is created in your environment.
+Each time you publish a module, it creates a new version in your environment.
 Versions are especially useful if you need to rollback to a previous stage of your development.
 However, as the application continues to grow, if you keep a high publish rate, you’ll soon end up having hundreds or thousands of versions, and you may start experiencing some slowness on your daily development tasks.

-That being said is important in Development environments, to regularly clean up old module versions that you don’t need anymore.
+Because of that, it's important in Development environments, to regularly clean up old module versions that you don’t need anymore.
 You can  delete old module versions directly via Service Center or using the DbCleaner API, that provides functionality for freeing up database space.

-<div class="subtopic">Delete Old Module Versions Using Service Center</div>
+### Delete old Module versions using Service Center

 1. Navigate to [Service Center](https://success.outsystems.com/Support/Enterprise_Customers/Licensing/Overview/How_to_access_your_OutSystems_Platform) (https://YOUR_ENVIRONMENT/ServiceCenter)
 1. Click on the Factory tab
 1. Click on the Modules submenu option.
 Then click the Check Old Module Versions to Delete link
 1. Choose the time period to delete, and click the Check Versions to Delete button
-1. A list of the module versions will be displayed (list limited to 100 records)
+1. A list of the module versions displays (list limited to 100 records)
 1. Proceed by clicking Delete Displayed Versions

 ![](images/servicecenter-old-module-versions.png?width=500)

-<div class="subtopic">DbCleaner API</div>
+### DbCleaner API

 You can also implement your own solution, allowing a more flexible clean up of old modules, using the DbCleaner API actions:

 * [ModuleVersion_ListOldest](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#ModuleVersion_ListOldest): Returns a list of module versions that are stored in the database and that were published before the specified date and time.
-This action does not return the module version that is currently published nor module versions used in tagged versions of applications or solutions.
+This action doesn't return the module version that's currently published nor module versions used in tagged versions of applications or solutions.
 * [ModuleVersion_Delete](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#ModuleVersion_Delete): Deletes the specified module version of the specified module from the database.
 * [ModuleVersion_DeleteAll](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#ModuleVersion_DeleteAll): Deletes module versions that were published before the specified date and time.
-This action does not delete the module version that is currently published nor module versions used in tagged versions of applications or solutions.
+This action doesn't delete the module version that's currently published nor module versions used in tagged versions of applications or solutions.

 <div class="info" markdown="1">
-In both cases, be aware that only the module versions not associated with tagged Application or Solution versions will be deleted.
-This way, if you have the need to rollback the application to a previous version, it’s guaranteed that the code is not lost.
+In both cases, be aware that only the module versions not associated with tagged Application or Solution versions are deleted.
+This way, if you have the need to rollback the application to a previous version, it’s guaranteed that the code isn't lost.
 </div>

-## Solution Versions
+## Solution versions

 Solutions aggregate sets of modules in the environment.
 If you have created Solution versions that you don’t need anymore, you can delete them in Service Center.